Facebook: Galaxievintage Instagram: Galaxievintage

 Unfortunately that location proved to not be great for vintage clothing, so I closed that shop at the end of 2019 and went back to only selling online.
 But life is strange, and just as I was researching selling in person at antique markets or events, the Covid-19 panic hit Germany full force.
 I fled back to the US in early March 2020, right before the travel restrictions went into effect, to be closer to my family and boyfriend.

-Now I just opened another shop in downtown Concord, North Carolina (outside of Charlotte), featuring vintage clothing and accessories, as well as furniture, housewares, and whatever other vintage treasures I find in my travels.
-I will post my weekly opening hours here once it re-opens in April so if you are in the area, please stop by and say hi.
+Now I have another shop in downtown Concord, North Carolina (outside of Charlotte), featuring vintage clothing and accessories, as well as furniture, housewares, and whatever other vintage treasures I find in my travels.
+I will post my weekly opening hours here once it re-opens in September so if you are in the area, please stop by and say hi.

 To my customers and vintage lovers around the world who have supported me - you make the "hunt" worthwhile!
 I think of you when I am dragging my huge heavy suitcase around a muddy field at a flea market at 5 AM.